coder/coder/docs/admin/rbac.md

 # Role Based Access Control (RBAC)

 Use RBAC to define which users and [groups](./groups.md) can use specific templates in Coder.
+These can be defined in Coder or [synced from your identity provider](./auth.md)

 ![rbac](../images/template-rbac.png)